 Learning Self Love

 Learning how to engage in self love can be hard, especially if we've struggled with poor self esteem for a long time.
 But this skill can be learned.
-Try to be patient with yourself and explore yourself more deeply to understand the good parts of you while also practicing accepting the less good parts.
+Try to be patient with yourself and explore yourself more deeply to understand the good parts of yourself while also practicing accepting the less good parts.
 In time, self-love can grow, especially if we work to put ourselves in situations that prove to us that we are lovable.
 We can't keep treating ourselves poorly (or letting other people treat us poorly) if we want to grow our self love.